Awareness and prevention

 Information and resources

-With fewer than one in 10 people with gambling problems seeking formal counselling, doctors play an important in early diagnosis and treatment.
+With fewer than one in 10 people with gambling problems seeking formal counselling, doctors play an important role in early diagnosis and treatment.

 People with gambling problems have a higher than average number of visits to their GP and experience more stress-related illnesses including high blood pressure, insomnia and migraine and often present with symptoms that appear unrelated to gambling such as depression, anxiety, stomach upsets and headaches.